Welcome to

 A modern and relatable approach to therapy

-At our clinical psychology practice, you will be supported by qualified and compassionate psychologists each bringing a unique breadth of experience to their work.
+At our psychology practice, you will be supported by qualified and compassionate psychologists bringing a unique breadth of experience and humour to therapy.

 Mr Stuart Lokhee

-Stuart Lokhee is a skilled and empathetic psychologist with over 25 years of experience in law enforcement, where he developed a deep understanding of trauma, resilience, and human behaviour in high-pressure environments.
-Stuart has also worked as a casual high school teacher, giving him valuable insight into the challenges faced by adolescents and young adults.
-As a qualified Child Clinical Psychologist, Stuart is dedicated to supporting children, adolescents, and families through evidence-based interventions tailored to their developmental needs.
+Stuart Lokhee is a skilled and empathetic psychologist with over 25 years of experience in law enforcement and the United Nations.
+Stuart is a strong supporter of Police Officers current and former.
+As a qualified Paediatric Clinical Psychologist, Stuart is dedicated to supporting children, adolescents, and families through evidence-based interventions tailored to their developmental needs.

 Dr Phillip Aouad

 Dr Phillip Aouad is a psychologist with a specialisation in eating, feeding, and body image disorders.
-Dr Phil’s expertise extends to working with individuals across the lifespan who are experiencing challenges with their relationship to food and body image.
-In addition to his clinical work, Dr Phil is a hospital scientist and serves as an Adjunct Professor in clinical psychology research, ensuring that his practice is informed by the latest scientific evidence.
+In addition to his clinical work, Dr Phil is a hospital scientist and serves as an Adjunct Professor in clinical psychology research.
 His integrative approach combines compassion with research-driven strategies to help clients achieve lasting change.

-Together, Stuart and Dr Phil are committed to providing a safe, supportive, and confidential environment where you can explore your concerns and work towards positive mental health and wellbeing.
+Mission: Together, Stuart and Dr Phil are committed to providing a safe, supportive, and confidential environment where you can explore your concerns and work towards resilience, positive mental health and wellbeing.

 Scientist Practitioner Psychology